tprk77/experiments_in_ros2_rust_and_wasm/README.md

 ## Overview ##

+This project implements the classic ROS "Hello World" publisher and subscriber, but with a few twists.
+First, this project is using the newer ROS2, as opposed to the more battle-tested ROS1.
+Second, it's written in Rust.
+Rust is a systems programming language like C++, but it's not commonly used with ROS.
+Lastly, the publisher and subscriber are compiled to WebAssembly (WASM).
+They are executed in a non-web embedding of a WASM runtime.

-This project attempts to combine ROS2, Rust, and WASM, to demonstrate the deployment of robotic WASM applications to a ROS2 enabled WASM runtime.
+This project attempts to combine ROS2, Rust, and WASM, to demonstrate the deployment of robotic WASM applications to a ROS2-enabled WASM runtime.
 This is an _extremely_ early stage demo, with _unstable pre-alpha_ dependencies.
-I can't recommend using any of this in a production environment.
+I can't recommend using this in a production environment.
 But nevertheless, I think it's an interesting concept with great potential.

 ## Organization ##